-The CVB is one of many local partners on which Concho Christmas Celebration depends.
-With millions of lights to hang and electrify, and thousands of cars to guide through the Tour of Lights, employees from over 17 companies such as Walmart, Meadows-Fisher-Cleere, Sunset Mall, the San Angelo Standard Times, and First Community Federal Credit Union volunteer their time.
+The C&VB is one of many local partners on which Concho Christmas Celebration depends.
+With millions of lights to hang and electrify, and thousands of cars to guide through the Tour of Lights, employees from over 17 companies such as Blue Cross Blue Shield, Meadows-Fisher-Cleere, Sunset Mall, J. C. Penney, the San Angelo Standard Times, and First Community Federal Credit Union volunteer their time.
 The Texas Department of Corrections provides a work force of out-based inmates to install the large scenes and lights.
 In addition, collaboration is required with various City departments such as Fort Concho, Operations, Parks and Permits.
 Churches and over 10 non-profit groups like First Christian Church, RSVP, San Angelo REACT, and the San Angelo Road Lizards chip in to help.
 Arts and entertainment groups are incorporated as well with assistance coming from KCSA Radio, the San Angelo Community Band, Harmony Belles Chorus, and the Twin Mountain Tonesmen.

 For a complete list of those involved in the planning and production of the various facets of Concho Christmas Celebration, please click on the links below.